metabase/metabase/docs/installation-and-operation/serialization.md

 ### Metabase uses Entity IDs to identify and reference Metabase items

-Metabase assigns a unique entity ID to every Metabase item (a dashboard, question, model, event, timeline, collection, segment, metric).
-This entity ID is used to identify and reference the items within your Metabase.
+Metabase assigns a unique entity ID to every Metabase item (a dashboard, question, model, collection, etc.).

 You can see the entity IDs of items in the exported YAML files in the `entity_id` field.
 For example, in the [Example of a serialized question](#example-of-a-serialized-question), you'll see the Entity ID of that question: